 Students complete a selection of compulsory and elective courses in their various undergraduate programmes.
 We have provided course descriptions for all courses except the counselling courses, in video format where the tutor personally sketches the important aspects of the courses.
 These descriptions will give the student an idea of the expectations of the tutors.

-We offer the following three courses free.
+We offer the following four courses free.
 Free Theology Courses

 If you would like credits for completing these courses you will need to pay the full fee.
 Please contact: email@example.com if you would like to discuss this option.